maikszusevics/IT-Security-Support-Bootcamp/Networking/Network Types and Purpose.md

 # Types of Networks and Their Purpose

 Computer networks enable the interconnection of devices for the sharing of data, resources, and services.
-Broadly, network architectures can be categorized into two main types:
+Broadly, network architectures can be categorized into two types:

 ## Network Types